NVIDIA/open-gpu-kernel-modules/README.md

 ## Compatible GPUs

-The open-gpu-kernel-modules can be used on any Turing or later GPU (see the table below).
+The open-gpu-kernel-modules can be used on any Turing or later GPU (see the following table).
 However, in the 530.41.03 release, GeForce and Workstation support is still considered alpha-quality.

 To enable use of the open kernel modules on GeForce and Workstation GPUs,